MicrosoftDocs/fabric-docs/docs/governance/domains.md

 You configure domain and subdomain settings on the domain or subdomain's **Domain settings** side pane.

-The domain settings side pane as the following tabs:
+The domain settings side pane has the following tabs:

 * [General settings](#edit-name-and-description): Edit domain name and description
 * [Image](#specify-a-domain-image): Specify domain image